-This mineral is responsible for carrying oxygen around the body and essential for maximising energy levels in active children and adults.
+This mineral is responsible for carrying oxygen around the body and is essential for maximising energy levels in active children and adults.
 Low iron levels can cause tiredness and will affect performance at training and during competition.

-The best source of dietary iron is lean red meat.
-The easy way to optimise iron intake is for children to include a small amount of lean red meat in their diet at least three to four times weekly.
+The best sources of dietary iron include lean red meats, liver and kidney.
+You should try to include a small amount of lean red meat in their diet at least 3-4 times weekly.

 Other sources of iron are green leafy vegetables, legumes such as lentils and baked beans, eggs and breakfast cereals.
 It is more difficult for the body to absorb the iron from these sources, so encourage children to eat complementary foods that supply Vitamin C. Adding Vitamin C increases the body's ability to absorb the iron from non-meat sources.
-For example, eat strawberries on cereal or drink juice with baked beans on toast.
+For example, put strawberries on the cereal or offer a glass of orange juice with the baked beans.